-If a student receives a grade which is believed to be unfair, the first course of action should be to speak directly with the instructor in order to try to resolve the problem.
+If a student receives a grade that is believed to be unfair, the first course of action is for the student to discuss the concern with the instructor who assigned the grade for possible resolution of the problem.
 If the discussion does not result in a satisfactory resolution, the student is free to pursue the issue further by following the University's grade appeals policy.

 Grade appeals in the Department follow the guidelines published in the University Graduate Catalog.
 Please note that the grade appeals policy stipulates specific reasons for which a grade may be appealed and very strict time limits for each step of the appeals process.
-The procedures in the catalog must be strictly adhered to.
+The procedures in the catalog must be strictly followed.